 |Texas Resident Total Cost Per Semester||$12,968|

 Some schools offer the ability to take single classes by paying on a per credit hour basis.
 The reported price per credit hour and estimated cost for one class at Texas State University are as follows.
 Per credit costs are for reference only as many schools will not allow students to pay by credit hour.

 The second consideration after understanding the cost of college is determining how to finance it.
-Some students are fortunate enough to have some form of family financial assistance, but student loans end up financing a significant portion of higher education in the U.S. 59% of Texas State University students receive U.S. Federal Student Loans with an average annual Federal Loan aid amount of $5,053.
+Some students are fortunate enough to have some form of family financial assistance, but student loans end up financing a significant portion of higher education in the U.S. 55% of Texas State University students receive U.S. Federal Student Loans with an average annual Federal Loan aid amount of $5,053.